-Quality Content: 47 percent marketers agree that creating quality content is their number one challenge, and they are constantly short of producing enough food for thought.
-With the help of blogger outreach, you can find a good stream of quality contents.
+Quality Content: 47 percent of marketers agree that creating quality content is their number one challenge, and they are constantly short of producing enough food for thought.
+With the help of blogger outreach, you can find a good stream of quality content.

 However, if you are not much focused on building your own brand as an authority blogger, or do not have enough time and resources, then outreach is a better option.

-The rest of the advantages – like, backlinks, traffic, business leads, downloads etc. are same and can be achieved in both channels.
+The rest of the advantages – like, backlinks, traffic, business leads, downloads, etc. are the same and can be achieved in both channels.
 Yes, the cost might be a bit different as some websites offer free guest posting, but outreach is not free of cost.